LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor.md

 This a two state system.
 Starting from the state on the left - we'll call it `state[0]` - we travel to the state on the right - `state[1]` - only if we see the character `c`.

 Two things to note here:
 1. What happens if we process a different character to `c`, such as `z`?
 From the picture, we don't know what to do as there is no arrow for the `z` case.
-To be truly accurate, we would need to have an arrow for every possible every character.
-For brevity, we say that if there is no arrow, it means that there was no match.
+To be truly accurate, we would need to have an arrow for every possible character.
+For brevity, let's say that if there is no arrow, there was no match.
 2. The circle on the right is blue.
-This means, this is an **end state**.
-If we arrive at this state, we have finished and that a match has been found.
+This means this is an **end state**.
+If we arrive at this state we have finished and a match has been found.

-This is all very lovely, but what can we actually do with this?
+This is all lovely, but what can we actually do with this?
 We're going to use these machines to solve regular expressions.

 ## Text search